Importance of Employee Pulse Surveys

 Yes, you read it right. employees are scared of talking about problems at the workplace.
 Everyone is so busy running behind numbers, revenues, etc., that employee well-being has taken a back seat.
 There is a strong feeling that there is no time to discuss individual or small group issues regularly because apparently everyone needs to handle it themselves.
 Some employees do want to talk and give feedback but no one is there to listen to that feedback.

 Top management also doesn’t have the time and luxury to attend to every individual physically.
 That’s why technology is here to solve this problem for modern organizations.

-Short, effective, and effective pulse surveys are the need of the hour.
+Short, and effective pulse surveys are the need of the hour.
 No wonder they’re being adopted quickly by all those who care.

 Importance of staff pulse surveys in employee engagement

 It’s easy to see that when employee engagement is working, employees feel passionate and committed to their job and the workplace.

 However, please don’t confuse engagement with satisfaction.
 Some people only work for a paycheck and that works for them.
 The rest are looking for far greater things when they come to work every day.
 Things like work-life balance, good colleagues, great work, and much more.
 When employees don’t get these things, they lose motivation, engage less and their performance drops as well.

 The organizations that wait for this process of low engagement face disastrous situations from thereon.
 After all, it’s the people that drive forward a place and if they aren’t doing good, nothing will work.